fardream/gen-move-container/README.md

 Critbit Tree based on [agl/critbit](http://github.com/agl/critbit), but with some differences:

-- Instead of infinite length strings, the key implemented here is fixed width integer.
+- Instead of infinite length strings, the key implemented here is fixed width integer (again, `u8`, `u16`, `u32`, `u64`, `u128` or `u256`, and default is `u128`).
-- Instead of setting critbit 0 and other bits 1, we use inverse of that.
+- Instead of setting critbit 0 and other bits 1, inverse of that is used.
 So the masking operation is not bitwise or, but bitwise and.

 The tree splits at the most significant bit, 0-bit is always left sub tree, and 1-bit is always right sub tree, therefore the tree is also a binary search tree, albeit with following differences: